Habatakurikei/llmmaster/README.md

 # LLM Master

-LLM Master is a powerful tool to boost your creativity by working with multiple generative AIs.
+LLM Master is a powerful engine to boost your creativity by working with multiple generative AIs.

 This is a Python library that provides a unified interface for interacting with multiple Large Language Models (LLMs) and multimedia generative AI models from different providers.